A jQuery Plugin Framework

 /* Check the length of the text and notify accordingly.

-_checkLength: function(target) {
+_checkLength: function(elem) {

-var inst = target.data(this.propertyName);
+var inst = this._getInst(elem);

-var value = target.val();
+var value = elem.val();

 var len = value.replace(/\r\n/g, '~~').replace(/\n/g, '~~').length;

-target.toggleClass(this._fullClass, len >= inst.options.max).
+elem.toggleClass(this._fullClass, len >= inst.options.max).

 toggleClass(this._overflowClass, len > inst.options.max);